desmondblack/gameextream-site/README.md

 This is my site: https://gameextream.polirek.by
-Almost all php functions writed by mine.
+Almost all php functions writed by mine (https://gameextream.polirek.by/ucp)

 Examples:

 Take a name of the house.
 Used when you click on house icon on url: https://gameextream.polirek.by/ucp/pages/maps/
 ```PHP